Prem Nazir: 1980s: Late career

 By the beginning of the 1980s, Nazir himself moved into supporting roles.
-He mostly played supporting roles with the then super stars Jayan, Sukumaran, Shankar and Soman.
-In 1980, he acted in Ariyappedatha Rahasyam directed by P. Venu along with action hero Jayan.
+He mostly played supporting roles with Jayan, Sukumaran, Shankar and Soman.
+In 1980, he acted in Ariyappedatha Rahasyam directed by P. Venu along with Jayan.
 In 1981, he played a major supporting role in Mohan's Vida Parayum Munpe that earned him the Kerala State Special Jury Award.
-This shift, from a super romantic hero to character roles, gave him many powerful characters during the mid-1980s.His most iconic role till date came in the form of Padayottam released in 1982.
-Based loosely on the evergreen classic, The Count of Monte Cristo by Alexandre Dumas,Nazir played the titular role of Thamban,a prince who is cheated by his so called dear ones and friends and made a slave in a vessel.
+His most iconic role till date came in the form of Padayottam released in 1982.
+Based loosely on the evergreen classic, The Count of Monte Cristo by Alexandre Dumas, Nazir played the titular role of Thamban, a prince who is cheated by his so called dear ones and friends and made a slave in a vessel.
 How he returns and hunts down those who were responsible for wrecking his life forms the crux of the story.
-The role has been lauded by many in the film fraternity who were amazed at the transformation of a hero who played romantic roles and the good samaritan to a machismo character who breathes revenge.
 He played his last hero role in Vellarikka Pattanam (1985) along with Ratheesh.
-Nevertheless the Padayottam was the biggest blockbuster at the time of its release running in packed theatres for one year and remained so for many years to come.
-It is also reputed the Nazir missed the National award for best actor by just one vote for his most famous iconic role that year.
-His second last film was Ayalvasi Oru Daridravasi(1986), where he starred with Mukesh, Shankar, Nedumudi Venu, Sukumari and Seema.
+It is also reputed the Nazir missed the National award for best actor by just one vote for role.
+His second last film was Ayalvasi Oru Daridravasi (1986), where he starred with Mukesh, Shankar, Nedumudi Venu, Sukumari and Seema.
 His last completed film was A. T. Abu's Dhwani (1988), in which he co-starred with Jayaram.
 His last release was Priyadarshan's Kadathanadan Ambadi (1990), in which he co-starred with Mohanlal.
 In one of his last interviews, he had expressed a desire to direct a film with Mammootty and Mohanlal in the lead.